multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ![Reddit Post Image](/assets/img/aoc/aoc1.png)

-The first big problem came on the day 9 part 1 challenge, many forgot to implement the relative mode on the third parameter, which had been mostly implicitly left out till now.
+The first big problem came on the day 9 part 1 challenge.
+Many forgot to implement the relative mode on the third parameter, which had been mostly implicitly left out till now.
 This would give ‘203’ as output.
 I thought there is an element of genius in how these challenges are made. :)

 I found out and corrected the code.
 Everything was working correctly now.
 Perhaps not as elegantly as I wanted but still, this is my first AoC and I am no professional developer after all.
 Every smaller test file with IntCode was working.. but part two got caught in an infinite loop or so I thought.
 Nobody else had this problem.
 I read and reread the challenge description including all possible hints on the AoC website and the Reddit.

 Especially this sentence below had me thinking for a long time.